jprjr/internet-radio-streams/README.md

 My initial commit is a listing of all the iHeartRadio stations - take a look at `generate_iheartradio` as a (poor) example.

+## Current Sets

+* `iheartradio` - a listing of all iHeartRadio stations.
+Contains subdirectories for grouping by callletters and by station name.
+* `somafm` - a listing of all the SomaFM stations.